QuantEcon/cbc_2024/source_files/wednesday/jax_intro.md

 +++

-### Examples: Python/NumPy/Numba style code is not pure
+### Examples: Python/NumPy/Numba style code is not generally pure

 +++